-Dissolved oxygen readings in both Great Brook and Boulder Brook for 2018 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth (Great Brook averaged 8.8 ppm and Boulder Brook averaged 7.5 ppm; Table 3).
+Dissolved oxygen readings in both Great Brook and Boulder Brook for 2019 averaged above 7 ppm, which is the Maine DEP criterion for Class A streams and the minimum concentration required by sensitive aquatic species for survival and growth (Great Brook averaged 8.5 ppm and Boulder Brook averaged 7.4 ppm; Table 3).
 Water temperature was below 24°C, which is excellent for coldwater fish species.
 Note that dissolved oxygen is lowest before 8 am; mid-day sampling usually represents best-case conditions.

-pH in the tributaries ranged from 6.3 to 6.5 with an average of 6.3 for Great Brook and 6.4 for Boulder Brook in 2018 (Table 3).
-Over the past few years, pH in the streams has exhibited a degrading trend; however, median annual pH for 2018 was greater (less acidic) than the record lows measured in 2015-16 in both streams.
+pH in Great Brook, Boulder Brook, and Beaver Brook ranged from 6.5 to 6.8, with an average of 6.5 for Great Brook, 6.5 for Boulder Brook, and 6.8 for Beaver Brook in 2019 (Table 3).
+Over the past few years, pH in the streams has exhibited a degrading trend; however, median annual pH for 2019 was greater (less acidic) than the record lows measured in 2015-16 in Great and Boulder Brooks.

-E. coli were well below the Maine DEP instantaneous criterion of 236 cfu/100mL and the geometric mean of 64 cfu/100mL for Great and Boulder Brooks in 2018 (Table 3).
-In 2012, elevated E. coli measured at BB-3 (461 cfu/100mL) and BB-4 (548 cfu/100mL) prompted continued monitoring at Boulder Brook.
+E. coli were well below the Maine DEP instantaneous criterion of 236 col/100mL and the geometric mean of 64 col/100mL for Great and Boulder Brooks in 2019 (Table 3).
+In 2012, elevated E. coli measured at BB-3 (461 col/100mL) and BB-4 (548 col/100mL) prompted continued monitoring at Boulder Brook.
 Elevated E. coli under low flow conditions may indicate fecal contamination from groundwater sources (e.g., septic systems or wildlife).
 Further sampling and reconnaissance would be needed under wet weather conditions, as well as during peak summer months (July-August), to refine potential sources to Boulder Brook.

-Total phosphorus ranged from 5.0 to 25.0 ppb with an average of 6.0 ppb for Great Brook and 24.0 ppb for Boulder Brook in 2018 (Table 3).
-Total phosphorus in both streams has remained relatively stable, with greater variability observed in Boulder Brook.
+Total phosphorus ranged from 5.0 to 27.0 ppb, with an average of 5.8 ppb for Great Brook, 24.0 ppb for Boulder Brook, and 6.0 ppb for Beaver Brook in 2019 (Table 3).
+Total phosphorus in Great and Boulder Brooks has remained relatively stable, with greater variability observed in Boulder Brook.